danton721/image-batch-chooser/README.md

 python3 main.py
 ```

-## TO-DO
+## TO-DO - Not looking forward to implement as no longer needed

 - [ ] Enhancements on PIL image resizing, process taking long to complete
-- [ ] Test other image formats, now allowing only PNG and JPG because that's what I needed it for
+- [ ] Test other image formats, now allowing only PNG and JPG because that's what I needed it for.
+- [ ] Issue with first image being in different format than second image (comparing JPG and PNG).
+It will simply disregard as it doesn't find a pair.